 Appeared in Fall 1996, Vol. XXII, No. 3

-In both the West and the East the notion of reincarnatior has exercised its fascination over the minds of men since ancient times.
-According to ancient hindu writings:
+In both the West and the East the notion of reincarnatior has exercised its fascination over the minds of men since ancien times.
+According to ancient Hindu writings:

 are shed by the body: Worn-out bodies